MiloMindbender/UE4VirtualProduction/README.md

 * A setup using Unreal's "composure" plugin to composite all the layers together.
 * Foreground and Background layers in the composite so objects can appear in front of and behind the talent.

 To avoid content licensing issues and keep the example small, only Unreal "starter content" from the 3rd person project template is used.
 In a few minutes you can migrate the assets from this project into any Unreal level you want to use as a virtual set.
-See https://github.com/MiloMindbender/UE4VirtualProduction/blob/master/ReadMe_2.md for instructions.
+See [how to migrate to your own project](./ReadMe_2.md) for instructions.
 The Unreal "Virtual Studio" example has several TV studio levels that work well with this.

 # Documentation is on Youtube

-See my youtube channel at https://www.youtube.com/user/GregCorson for documentation, tutorials, demos and tips on Virtual Production.
+See [my youtube channel](https://www.youtube.com/user/GregCorson) for documentation, tutorials, demos and tips on Virtual Production.
 There are also playlists with a lot of Virtual Production and mixed reality videos from other creators.

 This may look complicated but you can get some great results from a very simple setup and since everything here runs in real-time, you can even use this setup for livestreaming!